keylime/keylime/docs/design/security.rst

 verification policy to produce a verification outcome for each node.
 As different nodes may have different policies, it is important that the verifier is able to reliably identify and authenticate the underlying platform.
 Otherwise, an attacker could cause the wrong verification policy to be applied to a node.

+Depending on the specific deployment, this could have the affect of causing verification of a node to succeed when it should have failed.
+Or, alternatively, causing verification to fail when it should have succeeded, giving rise to a denial of service (DoS) scenario.

 Whatever key is used to sign an attestation therefore needs to be bound to the individual node in question.
 Further, that binding needs to be performed by a trusted entity.
 The binding may be transitive so that the attestation signing